1. Home

 Invalid Segment Length informational dialog box

-If the Maintain total flow length (adjacent segments will automatically adjust their lengths) checkbox entry is unchecked, the user can freely edit the segmented flow path lengths and slopes.
+The user can freely edit the segmented flow path lengths and slopes.
 The profile plot will adjust accordingly, ignoring the profile that was extracted from the selected terrain surface.

 Data Table Entries